ADA-research/nnv-bound-configuration/README.md

 precompute_relaxation():

-Here, upper and lower bounds are computed here, where the function is called per activation layer.
+Here, upper and lower bounds are computed, where the function is called per activation layer.

 ## Running alpha-beta-CROWN with automated bound configuration on the cifar_conv_small_sigmoid benchmark